-Security expenditure comprising a structure or work of a permanent nature will not qualify for the wear and tear allowance under section 11(e) (paragraph (ii) of the proviso to section 11(e)).
+Security expenditure comprising a structure or work of a permanent nature will not qualify for the wear-and-tear or depreciation allowance under section 11(e) [paragraph (ii) of the proviso to section 11(e)].
 Examples of such structures include walls or electric fences around the perimeter of business premises.
-See, for example, ITC 773 (1953) 19 SATC 308 (C) in which the cost of erecting a partition in leased premises to protect trading stock was held to be a structure of a permanent nature, and ITC 225 (1931) 6 SATC 158 (U) in which the court held that the cost of erecting fencing was a work of a permanent nature.
+See, for example, ITC 773 in which the cost of erecting a partition in leased premises to protect trading stock was held to be a structure of a permanent nature, and ITC 225 in which the cost of erecting fencing was a work of a permanent nature.